All Articles

 Repair Package Manager

-And continue the upgrade with this command:
+Then, continue the upgrade with this command:

 do-release-upgrade

-After that, if all of the grub, apt package manager, and release upgrade commands successfully complete, the computer should be able to boot normally.
+After that, if all of the GRUB, apt package manager, and release upgrade commands successfully complete, the computer should be able to boot normally.